Jake Morris (soccer)

-Jake Francis Morris (born March 3, 1999) is an American soccer player who currently plays for MLS club Columbus Crew.
+Jake Francis Morris (born March 3, 1999) is an American soccer player who plays for Louisville City in the USL Championship.

 Career

 Morris began his youth career with Weston FC in Florida before joining the Seattle Sounders FC academy in 2016.
-On August 20, 2016, Morris made his debut for USL club Seattle Sounders FC 2 in a 2–0 defeat to San Antonio FC.
+On August 20, 2016, Morris made his debut for USL club Seattle Sounders FC 2 in a 0–2 defeat to San Antonio FC.